 Europe, Russia, and China

-In 2001, the European Space Agency (ESA) laid out a long-term plan that would eventually lead to a manned mission to Mars, although it has no predicted launch date.
+In 2001, the European Space Agency (ESA) laid out a long-term plan that would eventually lead to a crewed mission to Mars, although it has no predicted launch date.
 The ESA teamed up with Russia and China to conduct the Mars-500 experiment from 2007 to 2011.
 This involved three crewmembers living in a simulated environment, first a simulated transit vehicle and then a Martian habitat, for up to 17 months at a time.
 It was considered a success.

-NASA has been considering manned missions to Mars since 1987, when they announced that they would aim to put humans on Mars by the 2020s.
+NASA has been considering crewed missions to Mars since 1987, when they announced that they would aim to put humans on Mars by the 2020s.
 This goal was approved by President Ronald Reagan in 1988, and by President George H. W. Bush in 1989.
 These ideas were put aside in the 1990s, and human exploration was removed from NASA's agenda in 1996.
 That same year, NASA engineer Robert Zubrin released The Case for Mars, a book based upon a research paper he wrote with fellow engineer David Baker in 1990.
 Zubrin went on to form the Mars Society.

 The Mars Society

 The Mars Society is a non-profit organisation based in the USA, with chapters around the world.
 It was founded by NASA engineer Robert Zubrin in 1998.
 The Mars Society's proposal to eventually colonise Mars is based on a research paper Zubrin wrote with fellow engineer David Baker in 1990.
-They claim that a manned mission to Mars, known as Mars Direct, is possible with current technology at a total cost of $30 billion.
+They claim that a crewed mission to Mars, known as Mars Direct, is possible with current technology at a total cost of $30 billion.
 Members of the Mars Society Steering Committee include Buzz Aldrin, the second person to walk on the Moon, and Bruce Mackenzie, co-founder of the Mars Homestead Project.

 The Mars Homestead Project